Fast neutrino flavor conversions in one-dimensional core-collapse supernova models with and without muon creation: Interpretation of the results

-An intriguing aspect of our results is that some crossings are found with the moments method~\cite{Abbar:2020fcl} in the post-shock region.
-None of these were found in Ref.~\cite{Tamborra:2017ubu}, whereas in Ref.~\cite{Morinaga:2019wsv} they were found only by looking directly at the angular distributions and not at the moments.
-This means that probably such post-shock crossings are indeed present in all models, but they are more pronounced and easier to find in D1.
-This aspect is not related to the absence of muon creation in the previous works.
-Indeed, in D1 we find crossings below the SN shock both in the pre- and post-shock regions, regardless of the inclusion of muon creation.
+An intriguing aspect of our results is that some crossings are found with the moments method in the post-shock region of D1.
+None of these were found in Ref.~\cite{Morinaga:2019wsv}, whereas in D2 they can be highlighted only by looking directly at the angular distributions and not by employing the moments.
+This suggests that post-shock crossings may indeed be present in all models, but they are more pronounced and easier to find in D1.
+This aspect is not related to the absence of muons in the previous works.
+Indeed, in D1 we find crossings below the SN shock both in the pre- and post-shock regions, regardless of the inclusion of muons.
 The reason for this difference compared to the previous studies might be related to non-equal set of theoretical inputs in the numerical models.
 A first possibility is the different equation of state of the PNS.
 Indeed, this has an influence on neutrino luminosities, neutrinosphere temperatures, mean neutrino energies and the PNS radius.
 For instance D1 and D2 are obtained with the following equation of states: SFHo for the former and LS220 \cite{Lattimer_LS220} for the latter.
-We have checked the data from a version of D1 with LS220, with all the other inputs unchanged, and found that the pattern of crossings remains basically the same.
+However, we have checked the data from a version of D1 with LS220, with all the other inputs unchanged, and found that the pattern of crossings remains basically the same.
 This is shown in Fig.~\ref{fig:summary_plot_D1_LS220}.
 A second possibility might be connected to PNS convection, which is included in all D1 models through a mixing-length approximation, but not considered in D2.
 Convection has the following consequences: it increases the PNS radius, it increases the $\nu_e,\nu_\mu$ and $\nu_\tau$ luminosities but reduces the electron $\bar{\nu}_e$ luminosity relative to $\nu_e$ \cite{Buras:2005tb,Nagakura:2019tmy}.
 It also changes the $\nu_e$ and $\bar{\nu}_e$ spectra relative to each other.
 Another possibility consists in different inputs in terms of microphysics.
 Indeed, the models in D1 and D2 use different neutrino reactions than those employed in Ref. \cite{Morinaga:2019wsv}.
+The hypotheses listed before might represent also the reason why D2 has double crossings and, consequently, a different shape of $\mathcal{F}(\gamma)$ compared to the one seen in D1.